Lecturer

 James then completed a two year postdoctoral research fellowship at the Health Ethics and Policy Laboratory in the Department of Health Sciences and Technology, ETH Zurich, headed by Professor Effy Vayena.
 James worked with the Laboratory for Data Security, headed by Professor Jean-Pierre Hubaux, as well as the Lausanne University Hospital, on the Data Protection and Personalised Health Project.
 The purpose of this project was to develop a set of privacy enhancing tools for distributed queries on medical data.
 James conducted the ethical and legal assessment as part of this project.

 James's research interests include intellectual property and industrial property law (with a specific focus on software and biotechnology inventions), data privacy law and health law.
 James's research interests also extend to bioethics, institutional economics (such as common pool resource theory) and the application of these fields to these areas of law.
-James is topic coordinator for Torts, Advanced Legal Research, Innovating Social Justice and Modern Technology, Artificial Intelligence and International Law as part of the Flinders JD/Masters of International Law and International Relations programme.
-In addition, James teaches Law in a Digital Age as part of the Flinders University Bachelor of Laws.
+James is topic coordinator for Advanced Legal Research, Reforming Social Justice and Modern Technology, Artificial Intelligence and International Law as part of the Flinders Juris Doctor programme.
+In addition, James is the topic coordinator for Health Law as part of the Flinders University Bachelor of Laws.

 BComputing, LLB (Honours), GDLP, PhD